Class 9 Exam > Class 9 Notes > Science Class 9 > Previous Year Questions - Work and Energy

 ∴ Work was done on the object W = Fs

-Then according to the equation of motion
+Then, according to the equation of motion

 v2 - u2 = 2as

-Again according to second law of motion,
+Again, according to the second law of motion,

 we have F = ma